nathom/nathom.github.io/content/blog/casual_performance_optimization_python/index.md

 ![performance for chunks](./perf_chunks.svg)

 First of all, look at the y-axis.
 We're now working on the scale of seconds, not minutes.
-We also see that the runtime for *all* steps increases linearly, consistent with the algorithm's $O(n)$ time complexity.
+We also see that the runtime increases linearly, consistent with the algorithm's $O(n)$ time complexity.
 We can theorize that with the `chunk_size` of 20000, all of the information is able to be fit in cache, so there are no runtime spikes for out-of-cache